NordicID/nurapi_java_seektag_sample_android/README.md

 ### Features
 - Connect to a Nordic ID RFID reader (HH83 or HH85).
 - Seek the nearest RFID tag using the SeekNearestTag utility.
 - Log various events and statuses during the tag seek process.
+These will appear to LogCat.